UKForeignOffice/notarial-api/worker/src/README.md

 This allows all stages to be retried individually.
 If errors are thrown, or there are erroneous responses (4xx or 5xx errors), these will be stored in the database, in the output column.

 - `NOTIFY_PROCESS` is handled by [notifyProcessHandler](queues/notify/workers/notifyProcessHandler.ts)
 - `NOTIFY_SEND` is handled by [notifySendHandler](queues/notify/workers/notifySendHandler.ts)
 - `SES_PROCESS` is handled by [sesProcessHandler](queues/ses/workers/sesProcessHandler.ts)
 - `SES_SEND` is handled by [sesSendHandler](queues/ses/workers/sesSendHandler.ts)

+Generally all jobs will be added to the queue with the data required for the operation, as well as metadata to allow for easy tracking of the job.
+All jobs will have a metadata property, which will contain the reference number.
+This will match with their GOV.UK Pay reference number (not to be confused wit their payment ID).

 ## `notifyProcessHandler`

 [notifyProcessHandler](queues/notify/workers/notifyProcessHandler.ts)

 When a message on the `NOTIFY_PROCESS` queue is detected this worker will send a request to `notarial-api/forms/emails/notify`.